tsnellgrove/dark_castle3/doc/to_do.md

 - TBD: enable 'show writing to creature' is writing is on an item Burt is holding
 - TBD: stand() as Perch synonym for exit()
 - TBD: exit() should apply to chairs and doors => move to Perch / Nook class
-- IDEA: extend verb errors to ViewOnly for custom responses
-	- TBD: incorporate into validate() routine as errors
 - TBD: should have 'go in gate' and 'enter gate' as synonyms for 'go north' from entrance? (doors & rooms ??)
 - TBD: update get_hand_item() to return None if hand_list is empty
 - TBD: sort out active_gs.get_room() => move to .map & std w/ map.get_obj_room()